Ladies and gentlemen, we’re officially just days away from the 107th running of the Indianapolis 500.

-- The tradition of the winner chugging milk after the race all started in 1933 when driver Louis Meyer requested it.
+- The tradition of the winner chugging milk after the race started in 1933 when driver Louis Meyer requested it.
 His mother always used to tell him that there’s nothing better to drink on a hot day — so he was just taking mom’s advice.

 - Four drivers have won the Indianapolis 500 four times — A.J.
 Foyt, Al Unser, Rick Mears, and Helio Castroneves.